conan-io/docs/tutorial/creating_packages/create_your_first_package.rst

           fPIC=True
           shared=False

-Now that we have gone through the process of creating a simple Conan package we will explain in detail how we can modify several aspects of the package to understand better the purpouse of each of the ConanFile's methods.
+Now that we have created a simple Conan package, we will explain each of the methods of the Conanfile in more detail.
+You will learn how to modify those methods to achieve things like retrieving the sources from an external repository, adding dependencies to our package, customising our toolchain and much more.

 Read more
 ---------